0x80/firebase-tools-with-isolate/README.md

 npm install firebase-tools-with-isolate
 ```

-Generally I advise you to [use PNPM](https://pnpm.io/feature-comparison) for monorepo setups.
+Personally I would advise you to [try PNPM](https://pnpm.io/feature-comparison) for monorepo setups.
 At the moment, `isolate-package` only supports generating isolated lockfiles for PNPM, but you can always choose to deploy to Firebase without a lockfile, similar to other workarounds people have been using.

 ```bash
 pnpm add firebase-tools-with-isolate